DataFire/Integrations/integrations/generated/amazonaws_lambda/README.md

 * Date `string`

 ### DeadLetterConfig
-* DeadLetterConfig `object`: The parent object that contains the target ARN (Amazon Resource Name) of an Amazon SQS queue or Amazon SNS topic.
+* DeadLetterConfig `object`: The Amazon Resource Name (ARN) of an Amazon SQS queue or Amazon SNS topic you specify as your Dead Letter Queue (DLQ).
+For more information, see <a>dlq</a>.
   * TargetArn [ResourceArn](#resourcearn)

 ### DeleteAliasRequest